keerthi1822/AWS_MasterClass_Homework/week2/materials/homework/assignments.md

 What can be done to reduce the pricing for S3 when hosting a large number of files?

-brief description: `Use binary format (e.g. AVRO) over human readable format (e.g. JSON), Using row-based vs. column based storage.`
+brief description: `Use binary format (e.g. AVRO) over human readable format (e.g. JSON) 1.Store your data in a compressed format
+2.Evenly distribute S3 objects
+3. Use S3 for hosting static websites
+4. Appropriately tag buckets
+5. Monitor S3 buckets
+6. Enable “Lifecycle” feature
+7. Use Compressible Formats
+8. Removing Unused S3 Buckets
+9. Use a Cloud Cost Optimization service`

 **Assignment 11:**